zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ### **Step 2**: Add an Intent, Entity for show menu

-From the homepage of your ChatBot, click the **“Intent”** icon present on left-side navigation bar and then click the green **“Intent”** button.
+From the homepage of your ChatBot, click the **“Intent�?** icon present on left-side navigation bar and then click the green **“Intent�?** button.

 ![](images/100/image6.png)